syncthing/docs/intro/gui.rst

 	was deleted accidentally, just recreate it and press the rescan button in the UI.

-Creating new synced Folders
+Creating a new synced folder
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Use the Syncthing web interface.
-Click the "Add Folder" button:
+Click the "Add Folder" button which will bring up a dialogue with the following options:

 Set the folder label to something descriptive.
-The label you enter here will be shared with remote devices, but can be changed on each device, as desired.
+This label will initially be shared with remote devices, but can be changed on each device, as desired.

-The folder id has to be the same across all devices, it is the unique identifier of the folder.
+The folder id has to be the same across all devices, as it is the unique identifier of the folder.
 Best practice is to keep the auto-generated id to avoid conflicts with equally named folders on other devices.

 The folder path designates the physical path to the folder, i.e. on your hard drive.

-Next select with which devices to share and you are good to go.
+Next select with which devices to share the folder with and press add, which will add the folder and start syncing.

 Device View